Team Contact Information:Denver Nuggets

 Director of Basketball Operations

-Ben Tenzer enters his third season as Nuggets Director of Basketball Operations, working closely with Team President Josh Kroenke and General Manager/Executive Vice President Tim Connelly on day-to-day management, legal, and operational issues; with a focus on the salary cap and the NBA’s Collective Bargaining Agreement.
+Ben Tenzer enters his fifth season as the Nuggets Director of Basketball Operations, working closely with Team President Josh Kroenke and General Manager/Executive Vice President Tim Connelly on day-to-day management, legal, and operational issues; with a focus on the salary cap and the NBA’s Collective Bargaining Agreement.

 His background includes working for the NBA Vegas Summer League (2005-2012), Adidas Nations (2010-2012), and the international sports and entertainment agency, Wasserman Media Group.
 He was also a member of the NBA’s global outreach program, Basketball Without Borders-Africa, in 2007 and 2008.